FortiShield/pr-assistant/docs/docs/usage-guide/configuration_options.md

 generate_ai_title=true
 ```

-PR-Agent will know to remove the triple-quotes when reading the configuration content.
+PR-Assistant will know to remove the triple-quotes when reading the configuration content.

 ## Local configuration file

-By uploading a local `.pr_agent.toml` file to the root of the repo's main branch, you can edit and customize any configuration parameter.
-Note that you need to upload `.pr_agent.toml` prior to creating a PR, in order for the configuration to take effect.
+By uploading a local `.pr_assistant.toml` file to the root of the repo's main branch, you can edit and customize any configuration parameter.
+Note that you need to upload `.pr_assistant.toml` prior to creating a PR, in order for the configuration to take effect.

-For example, if you set in `.pr_agent.toml`:
+For example, if you set in `.pr_assistant.toml`:

 ```
 [pr_reviewer]